 We don’t have this card so we don’t have any personal referral links but here is a link to the publicly available offers from the Chase Bank website for the Southwest Credit Cards.

-Both of us currently have this card and have had it for years, even before we began maximizing our loyalty program participation and credit card use.
-None-the-less we still got great value from the cards while barely thinking about them and just using them.
+Both of us currently have a version of this card and have had it for years, even before we began maximizing our loyalty program participation and credit card use.
+None-the-less we still got great value from the cards while barely thinking about them and just using them occasionally.